bhumikamittal7/bhumikamittal7/README.md

 - ⚡ Fun fact: ...
 -->

-I am Bhumika, a junior at Ashoka University, majoring in Computer Science with a minor in Mathematics and Entrepreneurial leadership and strategy.
+I am Bhumika, a junior at Ashoka University, majoring in Computer Science with a minor in Mathematics and Entrepreneurship.
 Here's my [personal website](https://bhumikamittal.in)

 - 🔭 I’m currently working in the Computer Architecture and Systems for ML.
 - 👯 Interested in cloud computing, HCI, computational creativity, and computational learning